DrPython3/MailRipV3/README.md

 **Mail.Rip** - your **SMTP checker / SMTP cracker** and **IMAP checker / IMAP cracker** for testing mailpass combolists with a user-friendly GUI based on [tkinter](https://docs.python.org/3/library/tkinter.html)!
 Easy to use and working with probably all e-mail providers.

+# Legal Notices

+**This repository is only public for educational purposes!**

+All content provided here shall not be used for any kind of illegal activity nor for law enforcement at any time.<br>
+This restrictions apply to all cases of usage, no matter whether the whole code or just parts of it are being used.

+***By visiting this repository, downloading or (and) using any kind of its content (code, parts of the code, files etc.), visitors (users) hereby declare their consent without reservation.***

 ## Features

-- Written in and for Python 3.8+
+- written in and for Python 3.8+
-- First version with GUI
+- GUI- and NO-GUI-version
-- Works with all OS (tested on Windows, Linux and macOS)
+- works with all OS (tested on Windows, Linux and macOS)
-- Now supporting SMTP and IMAP
+- now supporting SMTP and IMAP
-- Inbox delivery test for found SMTP logins
+- inbox delivery test for found SMTP logins
-- Multi-threading
+- multi-threading

 ... and more to come!